Select Page

 The threat was gone.
 My feeling of unease

 Was just as short as those antennae.
-It
+It,

-Was perfect as a killing thing.
+The wasp, was perfect as a killing thing.

 That black and orange announced it was a kit